-- a) Rehabilitate and restore natural and cultural resources and historic properties consistent with post-incident community priorities and in compliance with laws and regulations. - b) Within 3-5 days of a critical incident, coordinate with California State Parks to identify and contact Native American cultural sites to acquire damage assessments and offer mutual aid (THIRA). - c) Within 30-60 days of a critical incident, conduct an assessment of and develop a plan for the major monuments and icons as well as natural resources (i.e., beaches, water supply) that could be impacted (THIRA).
+- a) Rehabilitate and restore natural and cultural resources and historic properties consistent with post-incident community priorities and in compliance with laws and regulations. - b) Within 3-5 days of a critical incident, coordinate with California State Parks to identify and contact Native American cultural sites to acquire damage assessments and offer mutual aid (THIRA). - c) Within 30 days of an incident, stabilize, assess, and develop a plan for the major monuments and icons as well as natural resources (i.e., beaches, water supply) that could be impacted (THIRA).